 College Access & Persistence

 Emphatically, yes!
 From our low student-to-advisor ratio (12:1) to our extensive academic and extracurricular programs, our entire high school design is centered on preparing our students to persist in a rigorous college environment.
-We provide crucial SAT prep — our current seniors earned an average SAT score that was 200 points above the national average!
+We offer an unparalleled level of individualized college counseling.
+Our College Access & Persistence team will guide you and your family through the college application process to match you to the college or university where you can maximize your graduation outcome and find your financial fit.
+We also provide crucial SAT prep — our seniors typically earn an average SAT score 200 points above the national average!
 So far, every graduating senior from SA HSLA has been accepted to college.

 We prioritize supporting scholars through the complex financial aid process.
 We strategically match scholars to colleges that will be a financial fit for their families, and coach our scholars to advocate for themselves with Financial Aid offices.
 By request, the College team will also support scholars through external scholarship applications to ensure that they submit strong applications.